Skip to main content

 RAAC can be susceptible to failure when exposed to moisture.
 The ‘bubbles’ can allow water to enter the material.
 This moisture can also cause decay in any reinforcement steel (‘rebar’) present in the material.

-In February 2022, a report was published by Institute of Structural Engineers RAAC Group following an incident in England in 2018 and an initial safety alert in 2019.
+In February 2022, a report was published by The Institution of Structural Engineers RAAC Group following an incident in England in 2018 and an initial safety alert in 2019.
 Guidance was published by the group in April 2023.

 What steps has the council taken?

-Following the publication of the Institute’s guidance, the council proactively engaged the services of an external specialist structural engineer to survey the council’s properties.
+Following the publication of The Institution’s guidance, the council proactively engaged the services of an external specialist structural engineer to survey the council’s properties.
 To date, more than 400 properties have been surveyed covering schools, corporate buildings and community facilities.
 All schools have been inspected, with surveys of a very small number of other buildings to be completed in the coming weeks.
-RAAC was identified in three: Ravenswood Primary School in Cumbernauld, Pivot Community Facility in Moodiesburn (the centre will be closed for five days from Monday 11 September 2023 for additional works to be carried out) and Motherwell Concert Hall and Theatre.
+RAAC was identified in four: Ravenswood Primary School in Cumbernauld, the extension at Caldervale High School in Airdrie, Pivot Community Facility in Moodiesburn and Motherwell Concert Hall and Theatre.

-In the school and community facility, remedial action has already been taken to ensure the safety of these buildings.
+In Ravenswood Primary School, remedial action has already been taken to ensure safety.
 This has included the installation of permanent steel supports and other measures as appropriate.
 The structural engineers have advised us that there are no immediate safety concerns and regular surveys will continue in the meantime.

 An initial survey has been carried out on the Motherwell Concert Hall and Theatre which has found that the majority of the roof contains RAAC.
 The inspection has also found evidence of water ingress to the roof space and a full intrusive survey has been carried out.
-The concert hall and theatre remains closed to staff and visitors with immediate effect.
+The concert hall and theatre remains closed to staff and visitors with immediate effect and all scheduled shows and events have been cancelled indefinitely.

 The civic centre which is part of the complex remains open.
 A survey was carried on both the civic centre and civic square buildings and no evidence of RAAC was found.